Having a registered trademark can protect your company’s brand by keeping competitors from using the name of your company or your products.

 Is it necessary to get a trademark?

 While obtaining a trademark is not legally required, it’s highly recommended for businesses that want to protect their brand identity.
-Trademarks provide legal rights and ownership over your business name or logo, and they serve as a valuable tool in preventing others from using similar marks that could confuse customers.
+Trademarks provide legal rights and ownership over your business name or how to trademark a logo, and they serve as a valuable tool in preventing others from using similar marks that could confuse customers.
 By securing a trademark, you establish a strong foundation for your business and reduce the risk of infringement issues.

 Should I trademark my LLC name?